General Register Office for England and Wales: Deaths

 A death was to be registered by someone who had been present at the death or during the final illness.
-If that wasn't possible, it could be registered by the owner of the building the person died in, or if the dead person was the owner, by some other occupier of the building.
+If that was not possible, it could be registered by the owner of the building where the person died, or if the dead person was the owner, by some other occupier of the building.
 There were more complicated arrangements for eventualities such as unidentified bodies being found, and cases where there was a coroner's inquest.
 A death was supposed to be registered within eight days.

-Since there wasn't necessarily a unique person clearly responsible for registering a death, in order to make sure deaths were registered, clergymen were made responsible for checking the death certificate before performing any funeral or burial service.
-However, they were given some leeway in case the death hadn't been registered yet, and could go ahead with the service provided they notified the registrar themselves within seven days.
-If they failed to do so they were liable for a ten-pound fine.
-This was inadequate to guarantee all deaths were registered, since in principle a body could be buried without a religious service, and those who hadn't been baptized (mostly young children) didn't qualify for Christian burial.
+Since there was not necessarily a unique person clearly responsible for registering a death, in order to make sure deaths were registered, clergymen were made responsible for checking the death certificate before performing any funeral or burial service.
+However, they were given some leeway in case the death had not yet been registered, and could go ahead with the service provided they notified the registrar themselves within seven days.
+If they failed to do so they were liable for a £10 fine.
+This was inadequate to guarantee all deaths were registered, since in principle a body could be buried without a religious service, and those who had not been baptised (mostly young children) did not qualify for Christian burial.

-From 1845 the cause of death had to be certified by a doctor before registration.
+Between 1858 and 1874, a certificate should state whether the death had been certified by a doctor or not.
+From 1875 the cause of death had to be certified by a doctor before the certificate could be issued.
 A death would normally be registered in the district in which it occurred.
-Once a death has been registered, the registrar would normally issue a Certificate for Burial or Cremation, unless the death were being investigated by the coroner or there were an inquest.
-This certificate would give permission for the body to be buried or for an application for cremation to be made.
+Once a death had been registered, the registrar would normally issue a Certificate for Burial or Cremation, unless the death were being investigated by the coroner or there were an inquest.

-The Births and Deaths Act 1874 tried to ensure all deaths were registered, by placing a duty on the persons who were supposed to register the death to do so.
-No specific penalty was imposed if they failed to do it, but if the registrar became aware of any deaths that hadn't been registered within the past year, then the registrar had a duty and was empowered to summon the negligent parties to the register office to get it registered.
-If the death had occurred more than a year previously, it wasn't to be registered late without special permission.
+The Births and Deaths Registration Act 1874 (37 & 38 Vict. c.
+38) tried to ensure all deaths were registered, by placing a duty on the persons who were supposed to register the death to do so.
+No specific penalty was imposed if they failed to do so, but if the registrar became aware of any deaths that had not been registered within the past year, then the registrar had a duty, and was empowered, to summon the negligent parties to the register office to get it registered.
+If the death had occurred more than a year previously, it was not to be registered late without special permission.

 A different registration system operates in other parts of the United Kingdom.